OrdinaryMagician/stinger_m/ItemLore.md

 Deadens the sound of emitted from your weapons, making it much easier to launch sneak attacks.

-In the original game this item was pretty much useless, but here it works.
+This item was pretty much useless in the original game, but here it really does have a considerable effect.

 ## Flare